randompenguin1/userstyles/README.md

 Just because it looks right or works in your preferred browser or device doesn't mean it will work for everyone. **Try to thoroughly *test* your edits** in desktop and mobile Chromium-based, Mozilla-based, and Webkit-based browsers before submitting a pull-request.

 ## CHANGELOG:
-1.8.5 (01 NOV 2025)
+1.8.5 (02 NOV 2025)
-* Fixed misaligned "View Group" button on Group profile page.
-* Removed accidentally added PHP vars to CSS vars
-* Brought the rest of features up to parity with server-side version 1.8.5
+* First Userstyles release for Friendica Release Candidate

 1.8 (12 July 2025)
 * * All stylesheets now have lighter font color variable.